Lipschitz stability and reconstruction in inverse problems for semi-discrete parabolic operators: A new Carleman estimate for a semi-discrete parabolic operator

-Let us point out two main differences between the continuous Carleman estimate for a parabolic operator and its semi-discrete version as in \eqref{ine:carleman:semi-discrete}.
+Let us highlight two main differences between the continuous Carleman estimate for a parabolic operator and its semi-discrete version as in \eqref{ine:carleman:semi-discrete}.
 The first difference is the additional term on the right-hand side, which is exclusively a discrete phenomenon also observed in other semi-discrete operators; see, for instance, \cite{BEO-2015,ZZ-2022,ZZ-2023}.
-The second difference is the missing term on the left-hand side concerning the second-order spatial operator $D^{2}_{ij}$, which is crucial when dealing with inverse problems.
-Concerning this last issue, it is possible to incorporate it with a higher power of the Carleman parameter and also to consider the time dependency in the diffusive functions $\gamma_i$ as stated in Theorem \ref{theo:Carleman}.
+The second difference is the absence on the left-hand side of a term involving the second-order spatial operator $D^{2}_{ij}$, which is crucial in inverse problems.
+The only semi-discrete Carleman estimate including this second-order term appears in \cite{BHSDT:2019}, in the one-dimensional case.Concerning this last issue, in higher dimensions, it is possible to incorporate it with a higher power of the Carleman parameter and also to consider the time dependency in diffusive functions $\gamma_i$ as stated in Theorem \ref{theo:Carleman}.

-\begin{proof}[Proof of Theorem \ref{theo:Carleman}] Let us first focus on the case $p=0$.
+\begin{proof}[Proof of Theorem \ref{theo:Carleman}] Let us first focus on the case $q=0$.
 Note that the steps developed in Lemmas 3.4, 3.7, and 3.9 from \cite{BLR-2014} still hold provided that $\partial_{t}\gamma_{i}$ is bounded for $i\in\{1,2,\ldots, d\}$.
 Hence, the Carleman estimate \eqref{ine:carleman:semi-discrete} holds for $\gamma_{i}\in C^1([0,T]\times\overline{\Omega})$.

 Let us now focus on the incorporation of the second-order spatial term $D_{ij}^{2}$.
 First, from $(\ref{system:discrete})$, one has

 By denoting

 and using \eqref{ine:A},